Plants to Cover a Fence — 10 Pretty Ideas to Grow That Will Give You More Privacy, and Hide Ugly Boundaries

 When choosing plants to cover privacy fences, a climbing hydrangea is one of the easiest options.
 It requires no maintenance, is easily trained and looks attractive year round.

 Climbing hydrangeas add texture and interest to transform an ugly fence into something beautiful, and can also attract beneficial garden insects to your yard.
 They are vigorous growers but it can take several years before they flower.
-The best-known climbing hydrangea is Hydrangea petiolaris, which grows to around 20 feet and will creep along the fence sideways.
+The best-known climbing hydrangea is Hydrangea petiolaris, which grows to around 20 feet and will creep along the fence sideways, and also look great as climbing plants for the front of your house.

 Boston ivy (Parthenocissus tricuspidata) growing on garden fence